r-owen/seguin_loom_server/README.md

 The patterns in the database are displayed in the pattern menu.
 If you shut down the server or there is a power failure, all this information should be retained.

-If you are worried that the pattern database is corrupted, or just want to clear it, you can start the server with the **--reset-db** argument, as explained above.
+You can reset the database by starting the server with the **--reset-db** argument, as explained above.
+You must reset the database if you upgrade the seguin_loom_server package and the new database format is incompatible (in which case the server will fail at startup).
+You may also want to reset the database if you are weaving a new project and don't want to see any of the saved patterns.

 ## Developer Tips